LangStream/documentation/building-applications/build-a-sample-app.md

 langstream gateway chat sample-app -cg consume-output -pg produce-input -p sessionId=$(uuidgen)
 ```

-At the prompt ask for an "Italian pizza" and see the results:
+At the prompt ask about "Italian pizza" and see the results